- Extradition Institute

 - Venezuela

-Extradition Rules in Individual Countries
+Extradition Rules in Individual Countries Involved

-When considering the issue of extradition in certain countries, it’s important to pay attention to the existence of a bilateral agreement between the states.
+When considering the issue of extradition in certain countries, it’s important to pay attention to the existence of a bilateral extradition agreement made between the states.
 Despite this, there are instances when even this fact does not guarantee the extradition of an individual.
 In most cases, the geopolitical situation and diplomatic relations that have developed between countries play a crucial role.

 Europe

-In European countries, extradition matters are governed by conditions set by the European Union.
-Nations such as France, Spain, and Switzerland have extradition treaties with various countries.
-However, there are certain situations where an individual may not be extradited despite the existence of a treaty.
-These include cases involving their citizens or for humanitarian reasons.
+These include cases involving their own citizens or for humanitarian reasons.
 The United Kingdom deserves a special mention.
-Despite having a large number of extradition agreements with different countries, in practice, the UK rarely extradites individuals.
+Despite having a large number of formal extradition treaties and agreements with different countries, in practice, the UK rarely extradites individuals.
 This is primarily due to the lengthy legal processes involved in extradition cases.
 For instance, the Czech Republic seldom extradites individuals due to concerns over human rights violations during the process.

 North and South America